michelhaj/Car-Parking-Desktop-App/README.md

 Description:

-this was a team project for the programming course in my 2 semesters at the university and I did the GUI and OOP and handling errors part. where my teammates were creating the dummy list of cars in parking in michel.txt and the others handled explaining and presenting the code, This car parking system management application allows users to effectively manage information about cars within a parking system.
+this was a team project for the programming course in my 2nd semester at the university and I did the GUI and OOP and handling errors part. where my teammates were creating the dummy list of cars in parking in michel.txt and the others handled explaining and presenting the code, This car parking system management application allows users to effectively manage information about cars within a parking system.
 Users can perform actions such as adding, deleting, or modifying cars.
 The user can predefine a text file in this case michel.txt